 Working from Home Best Practices

-I’ve often been asked to share what has worked for me when it comes to working from home and balancing all that goes with that.
+I’ve often been asked to share what has worked for me when working from home and balancing all that goes with it.
 So here we go!

-What is happening today, in my view, may be something that permanently changes how we all do business moving forward.
+What is happening today may change how we all do business moving forward.
 And I’m surprised it took a virus to make it happen.
-So let me share with you why I believe this to be the case.
+So, let me share why I believe this is the case.

-I have worked out of my home office for almost two decades now.
-However, I had my own office outside not in my home for several years in the beginning.
+I have worked out of my home office for over two decades now.
+However, I had my own office, not in my home, for several years initially.
 This was primarily because the Internet and Web were so new that meeting with me in person and having a physical location helped instill trust.

 Here’s how it went…